 - A. Requirement.
 The concurrence of a majority of those present and voting at a meeting, provided that a quorum is present, is required to determine any matter before the Council.
 Each Councilor present must vote on all questions before the Council unless the member has a conflict of interest which would disqualify the member from voting.
 The Mayor is a voting member of Council by authority of Chapter IV of the City Charter.
-If a member abstains, the reasons for the abstention shall be entered in the record. - B. Roll Call Vote.
-At the request of any Councilor, or as a requirement of any ordinance, any question shall be voted on by roll call.

-- C. Tie Vote.
-In the case of a tie vote on any proposal the proposal shall be considered lost. - D. Motion to Reconsider.
+If a member abstains, the reasons for the abstention shall be entered into the public record. - B. Roll Call Vote.
+At the request of any Councilor, or as a requirement of any ordinance, any question may be voted on by roll call.
+The City Administrator shall use an alternating vote schedule to record votes. - C. Tie Vote.
+In the case of a tie vote on any proposal, the proposal shall be considered failed. - D. Motion to Reconsider.
 A motion to reconsider any action may be made only at the same meeting where the action was taken, by a Councilor on the prevailing side of the question.
 Any Councilor may make a motion on the same question at any subsequent meeting. - E. Record of Votes.
 Unless the vote is unanimous, the ayes and nays of each Councilor shall be entered in the minutes.